Wasted Youth (American band): Get Out of My Yard

 Jeff Dahlgren, front man after Allah Akhbar (1983–1985), left the band.
 His work was re-recorded by Paolo Rossi co-produced with Darin Scheff and titled "Get out of My Yard".
 Paolo Rossi (the last generation of Wasted Youth front men) went on to start an indie label "Open Circle Records" in Glendale, California (Open Circle released Get Out of My Yard LP).
 Wasted Youth led a successful "Crack Across America Tour" in the late 1980s to support "Get Out of My Yard."
 Michael Licalsi, a club and show promoter from the SF Bay Area, served as their manager, with Louis (VideoLouis) Elovitz taking part in management for a period of time as well.
 Wasted Youth performed with bands such as Bad Brains, The Ramones, and Circle Jerks on this final tour.

 Black Daze

 The band's later releases moved towards a heavy metal sound, including a cover of Van Halen's "On Fire".
 The more advanced musical and lyrical development on Black Daze brought Wasted Youth to new thrash metal audiences.
 The video for the album's "Good Day For a Hanging" depicts a motorcycle spinning amongst concert-goers in a mud-pit.

 Aftermath

-Members went on to perform in the tribal-industrial group Savage Republic; Joey Castillo became a drummer for Danzig from 1994 to 2002, and later Queens of the Stone Age from 2002 to 2012 and is now the drummer for The Circle Jerks as of July 2021; while Dave Kushner, who played bass on Black Daze, went on to become a member of Velvet Revolver from 2002 to 2008.
+Members went on to perform in the tribal-industrial group Savage Republic; Joey Castillo became a drummer for Danzig from 1994 to 2002, and later Queens of the Stone Age from 2002 to 2012 and is now the drummer for Circle Jerks as of July 2021; while Dave Kushner, who played bass on Black Daze, went on to become a member of Velvet Revolver from 2002 to 2008.